Skip to content

 • Grid Size — How many panels wide and high

-• Size Mode — Define the grid by panel count, or enter a target physical size in metric or imperial units and the wizard will calculate the panel count
+• Screen Size — Define the grid by panel count, or switch to Metric or Imperial to enter a target physical size and let the wizard calculate panel count

-You can add multiple screens by clicking the + button.
+You can add multiple screens by clicking the + Add Screen button.
 Each screen can use a different panel type.

 Step 2: Processing